 Maybe you have tried to break your addiction but weren’t able to kick it on your own.

-There are two things that keep people trapped in addiction: physical dependence and psychological dependence.
+Two things keep people trapped in drug abuse and alcohol addiction: physical dependence and psychological dependence.

 - Physical dependence is when your body is dependent on the substance to keep functioning and avoid withdrawal symptoms.

 - Psychological dependence is when you’re afraid to quit drinking/using because as much as it’s hurting your life, the idea of being sober is even worse.